probablykasper/cpc/README.md

 ```

 ## Accuracy
-cpc uses 128-bit Decimal Floating Point (d128) numbers instead of Binary Coded Decimals for better accuracy.
-The result cpc gives will still not always be 100% accurate.
-I would recommend rounding the result to 20 decimals or less.
+Inexact results are always indicated with `≈`.
+128-bit Decimal Floating Point (d128) numbers are used for high accuracy, and prevents most floating-point errors.

 ## Dev Instructions